Meet Ruth Tamari

 I have always had an interest in personal growth, resilience, well-being, and aging.

 It seems as though I have always had an interest in health, personal growth, and aging.
 It drew me to pursue an Honours Bachelor of Arts in Psychology and Sociology and then a Masters of Education in Counselling Psychology and Adult Education.

 For 20 years I worked as a health clinician at a multi-level geriatric health care centre, specifically in mental health.
 I learned about the importance of holistic wellness and the human aspiration to make each day count at every age of our lives.
 I was inspired by the strength and courage I witnessed, and awed by the resilience of human beings as they faced multiple losses – their roles, identity, health, home and life itself.

 My core personal values of holism, prevention and personal leadership led me to make a career change and in 2006 I pursued training in professional coaching with the Coaches Training Institute.
 I started a part-time coaching practice in March 2007 and transitioned from being a salaried health professional to a credentialed life coach, consultant and entrepreneur in 2009.

-My practice focuses on coaching adults going through life stage transitions, career and retirement transitions, and health transitions.
+My practice focuses on coaching adults going through transitions of all kinds: life stages, career and retirement, health, relationship and residential.
 In addition to individual and small group coaching, I facilitate workshops and courses, and act as a consultant for an innovative community engagement program that promotes aging in place.

 I am a member of both the International Coach Federation (ICF) and the Ontario Association for Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP).